-The following points summarize the basics of Mental Health, which is critical during the current COVID-19 crisis.
+The following points summarize the basics of Mental Health, which is critical during any life crisis.
 They are what I've used now and throughout my life.

 1. In her book, Burnout: The Cost of Caring, Christina Maslach says, "If all knowledge and advice about how to beat burnout could be summed up in one word, that word would be 'balance."
 Her basic message is that giving of yourself must be balanced with giving to yourself.
-She urges us to practice "detached concern," which is a healthy blend of compassion and objectivity.
+She urges us to practice 'detached concern,' which is a healthy blend of compassion and objectivity.

-Realize that one will occasionally feel burnt-out.
+Realize that one will occasionally feel burned out.
 It's unavoidable for almost all of us.
 The key is to avoid making rash decisions when we are angry, tired or depressed.
-Rash decisions may cause us to crash and burn - like getting a divorce, quitting our job - or especially, in these high stress times, committing suicide, like a friend of mine did recently.
+Rash decisions may cause us to crash and burn - like getting a divorce, quitting our job - or especially, during high stress times, committing suicide, like a friend of mine did recently.
 You are not thinking rationally at this time.
 Know that, as Buddha said, "Nothing is permanent."
-Even COVID-19 will eventually pass.
-A treatment may be found, a vaccine has already been developed, or it will burn out like the Spanish flu did in 1920.
-Just stay as safe as possible until it does pass.
+Life crises will eventually pass.

-- 2. The next critical area is grit.
-80% of life is just showing up by going out the door, which sometimes is the hardest part.
+2. The next critical area is grit.
+Ninety percent of life is just showing up by going out the door, which sometimes is the hardest part.
 Literally, hundreds of times I have not felt like going to work, but after I get there, I feel better almost every time.
-This has carried me through almost 10,000 days of work, with only one missed day from sickness.
+This has carried me through more than 10,500 days of work, with only one missed day from sickness.
 I just put one foot in front of the other.
-(My wife has helped keep my attendance record intact by locking the door after I walked out, and ignoring my pleas to let me back in!) - 3.
-The next thing that helps me a lot is remembering Newton's laws of physics.
-Start and you will continue.
-Even more critical is the second law "In an isolated system, not taking on energy, entropy (degradation and disorder) always increases over time."
+(My wife has helped keep my attendance record intact by locking the door after I walked out, and ignoring my pleas to let me back in!)

+3. The next thing that helps me a lot is remembering Newton's laws of physics: The first is start and you will continue.
+Even more critical is the second law "In an isolated system not taking on energy, entropy (degradation and disorder) always increases over time."
 This is why things are always falling apart!
-Like having a coronavirus crisis now.
+Learn to expect breakdowns and laugh at them.
+They are inevitable.